solidi/writing/56-driven-to-optimize-for-nice.md

 While no one in the auto automation business cares about my observation of human driving attitudes at this time, once the game scales to serve many, I suspect these edge cases will flare up as potential consumer resistance.
 If there is a poor reception to the results of the automatons driving with mixed-in human compatriots, there will be a rejection, with favoritism of the familiar.
 No, I'm not talking about *safety to protect life*, but piss poor travel experiences as the humans command their preference - until they do not.
 Along the way, news of "[death by computation](https://en.wikipedia.org/wiki/Death_of_Elaine_Herzberg)" will shape future reactionary perspectives.

-Let's watch which controls humans have on driving as we head into the mid-21st century.
-There will be challenges to the progress of technology, not in terms of the technology itself but the cultural significance and prestige of driving.
+Let's watch what control humans have on driving as we head into the mid-21st century.
+I suspect challenges will be raised because of the cultural significance and prestige of driving.

 > We need mix-controls (not invented) to mend technology operating within erratic human behavior.
 Redundant sensory controls with the red "stop button" are not enough.
 If capabilities fail politically, perhaps it's a side-car approach where [robots fly](https://en.wikipedia.org/wiki/Flying_car), and humans remain terrestrial in what they love.

 It will be a tremendous strategy to lobby these controls *while* keeping humans happy.
 But for now, we will continue to ratchet the human safety features incrementally.

-So let's enjoy the lovely humans in "thickly settled" areas.
-Let those wheels spin as drivers blink their headlights to allow entry onto Route 28.
+So, for now, enjoy the lovely human pilots in "thickly settled" areas.
+Let those wheels spin as drivers blink their headlights - to allow entry onto Route 28.

 ## Social Post